baking-bad/bcdhub/docs/developer.md

 **NOTE** that if you specified local RPC node that's not running, BCDHub will wait for it indefinitely.

 ## Snapshots
-Full indexing process requires about 2 hours, however there are cases when you cannot afford that.
+Full indexing process requires about 2 hours, however there are cases when you cannot afford that
-Elastic Search has a built-in incremental snapshotting mechanism which we use together with the AWS S3 plugin.

 **NOTE:** currently we don't provide public snapshots.
-You can set up your own S3 repo: https://medium.com/@federicopanini/elasticsearch-backup-snapshot-and-restore-on-aws-s3-f1fc32fbca7f
 Alternatively, contact us for granting access

 ### Get ready
 * Make sure you have snapshot settings in your `.env` file
-* Elastic service should be up and initialized

 ### Make snapshot